 I am the Assistant Director for Policy at the Association for Psychological Science (APS) in Washington, DC, USA.
-In this role, I advocate for the field of psychological science, strengthen connections between federal funders and psychologists, and communicate government relations issues to APS members and the public.
-As a psychologist myself, I also contribute to science policy and metascience solutions and serve as a scientific and academic adviser to other association staff.
+In this role, I advocate for the field of psychological science, strengthen connections between federal funders and basic and applied psychologists, and communicate government relations issues to APS members and the public.
+As a psychologist myself, I contribute to science policy and metascience initiatives and serve as a scientific and academic adviser to other association staff.

-Before working at APS, I received my PhD and master’s degree in the Memory Lab of Henry L. Roediger, III, at the Washington University Department of Psychological & Brain Sciences in St. Louis, MO, USA.
+Before APS, I received my PhD and MA in the Memory Lab of Henry L. Roediger, III, at the Washington University Department of Psychological & Brain Sciences in St. Louis, MO, USA.
 At Washington University, I researched the relationship between confidence and accuracy in memory reports, category learning, and collective memory.
 I continue to investigate and publish on these topics.

-I received my undergraduate degree in psychology and computer science from the College of William & Mary in Williamsburg, VA, USA where I did my senior thesis on eye movements while zoning out during reading.
+I received my undergraduate degree in psychology and computer science from the College of William & Mary in Williamsburg, VA, USA where I completed a senior thesis on eye movements while zoning out during reading.
 I am also a proud graduate of the Thomas Jefferson High School for Science and Technology in Alexandria, VA, USA.

-When I am not in the office, I can be found reintroducing myself to the DC metro area or engaging in one of my hobbies—technology and digital media, photography, music (piano, tuba, Spotify), supporting local business, or biking around town.
+When I am not in the office, I can be found reintroducing myself to the DC metro area or engaging in one of my hobbies—technology and digital media, photography, music (piano, tuba, Google Music), supporting local business, cooking Blue Aprons, or biking around town.
 On Thursdays, find me at DC's Community Club tutoring program.
 I'm also an avid fan of the St. Louis Cardinals.